yongxinlyu/yongxinlyu.github.io/_posts/2026-01-06-topic-modeling.md

 I come from a machine learning background, mostly in the context of data science.
 Recently, however, I’ve become increasingly interested in **natural language processing (NLP)**.

-During my PhD, I heard about NLP and large language models (LLMs) all the time — from the everyday use of ChatGPT to research applications of language models in materials science.
-When I started job hunting, this interest was reinforced even more: many roles explicitly require experience with NLP or LLMs.
+During my PhD, I heard about NLP and large language models (LLMs) all the time.
+Everyone is using chatGPT and astonished by how good it is, there are exploding amount of research papers in arxiv in the field of computer science saying that GPT may discover new materials with better properties.
+When I started job hunting, many roles explicitly require experience with NLP or LLMs.
 Looking back now, I fully understand why.

 At the time, though, I was sceptical.
 I felt that NLP and LLMs were surrounded by hype, and I couldn’t see an immediate or practical use for them in my own research workflow.
 I tended to associate NLP almost exclusively with **text generation**, which wasn’t something I thought I needed.

 That perspective changed recently.

-In this post, I want to document my learning journey into **topic modelling** as a beginner: what motivated me to explore NLP more seriously, where I initially felt lost, and how I started building a clearer mental model of this powerful technique.
-My hope is that this might be useful—or at least encouraging—for others who are curious about NLP but unsure where to begin.
+In this post, I want to document my learning journey into **NLP** as a beginner: what motivated me to explore NLP more seriously, how I builded a clearer mental model of this powerful technique within the past month, and share the results of my first NLP project: topic modeling of ARC discovery projects.

 ---